vanh182/melodybox-backend/README.md

 | Playlists  | Create and manage playlists |
 | Audio      | Stream audio files          |

-> Add screenshots from Postman, Swagger, or your mobile application if available.

 ---

 # 🚀 How to Run